 A.4.7.7.1.1 Test Purpose and Environment

 The purpose of this test is to verify that the L1-SINR measurement accuracy is within the specified limits.
-This test will verify the requirements in clauses 9.8.4 and clause 10.1.X for FR1 L1-SINR measurements based on CSI-RS with the testing configurations for NR cells in Table A.4.7.7.1.1-1, which configures the measurement resources for the CSI-RS based CMR and no dedicated IMR.
+This test will verify the requirements in clauses 9.8.4.1 and clause 10.1.27.1 for FR1 L1-SINR measurements based on CSI-RS with the testing configurations for NR cells in Table A.4.7.7.1.1-1, which configures the measurement resources for the CSI-RS based CMR and no dedicated IMR.